Website Accessibility Services

 How much does an accessible website cost?

-Building an ADA-compliant or AODA-compliant website may take longer and cost slightly more.
-It may cost less if it is integrated into the total effort of website construction.
+Building an ADA-compliant or AODA-compliant website may take longer and cost more than a website that isn't compliant.
 Retrofitting accessibility later can be more expensive, but AI tools are helping to reduce the cost and time it takes to bring a website into compliance.

 Can I use a plugin for accessibility?